 Born Quinter, KS, 1979.
 Lives and works in Seattle, WA.

-In her large-scale wallpaper drawings, text melts into vibrating, hallucinatory design sourced from a 1885 French wallpaper sample.
-The pieces harken to Charlotte Perkins Gilman’s “The Yellow Wallpaper.”
-In creating them, Manitach invokes a similar physicality to the story's protagonist, generating drawings up to 30 feet long rendered tediously with a 0.5 mm mechanical pencil.
-The pieces are the product of frottage: smudged, worn and covered with fingerprints where the artist’s body has been—a process both grueling yet intensely pleasurable.
+In her large drawings, text melts into vibrating, hallucinatory design sourced from a 1885 French wallpaper sample.
+The pattern harkens to Charlotte Perkins Gilman’s story “The Yellow Wallpaper.”
+With them, Manitach invokes a similar defiant, obsessive physicality to the protagonist, making drawings up to 30 feet long rendered with a 0.5 mm mechanical pencil.
+The resulting work is the product of frottage: smudged, worn and covered with traces of the body.

 Texts incorporated in the work are sourced from the Internet; quotes from figures viewed as “hysterical” or suggesting otherness and outsider mores; and pop culture memes.
 Combined, they offer a response to cliches that embody the intersection of western medicine, pathology, feminism and female sexuality, from Charcot's hysterics to the 21st century Xanax-infused housewife.

 Manitach's work has been exhibited at venues including Tacoma Art Museum, Frye Art Museum, Bellevue Arts Museum, Bryan Ohno Gallery, Roq la Rue, Lawrimore Project and Planthouse Gallery.
 She is represented by Winston Wächter in Seattle.
 From 2012-2015 she served as curator of Hedreen Gallery at Seattle University.
 She co-founded and co-directed multiple mixed-use arts spaces in Seattle's Capitol Hill neighborhood, including TMRW Party (2014) and The Factory (2015-16).
 She holds a BA in Literature (2001) from Oral Roberts University, Tulsa, OK.